marcelogmca/llm_narrative_engine/README.md

 *   **Understand Context:** Distil a sophisticated layered memory system.
 It provides the AI with deep, nested, regressive context by filtering relevant context from the story's entire history.
 *   **Consistent Ongoing Narrative:** Maintain a factual "world brain" which tracks characters, locations, relationships, and inventory, and prevent logical contradictions.
+*   **Multi Character Support:** Supports multiple characters at once, they can enter and leave the scenes at will, appear on the screen simultaneously, interact and each have their own personalities, relationship tracking and goals.
 *   **Allow Ongoing Character Development:** Characters must change, and so too must their relationships, dynamically over recent previous events as the narrative evolves.
 *   **Empower the Creator:** All-in-one environment for world-building, writing, testing, and experiencing the final story.
 *   **Drag & Drop Asset Management:** No manual definition of every visual asset.
 Simply drop "Forest.png", "Desert.png" to the project's background folder or "Tivo_happy.png", "Tivo_sad.png" for automatic asset usage.